Hugobros3/chunkstories-docs/engine_tour/planned_features.md

 ### VR

-It's really not within the scope of the project and Gobrosse has no plans for it's inclusion, but there are no real blocking factors if anyone feels brave enough to hack it in.
+It's not really within the scope of the project and Gobrosse has no plans for it's inclusion, but there are no real blocking factors if anyone feels brave enough to hack it in.

 ### Mac OS X support

-Even though OSX is killing it's OpenGL support and creating a Metal backend would rather go in the "rejected" bucket, we can theorically use things like MoltenVK and gfx-rs/portability as a Vulkan->Metal wrapper
+Even though OSX is killing it's OpenGL support and creating a Metal backend would rather go in the "rejected" bucket, we can theorically use things like MoltenVK and gfx-rs/portability as a Vulkan->Metal wrapper.
+This is low-priority as long as no one on the dev team has a need for it.

 ## Rejected

+These features are very unlikely to ever make it in as they mostly go against this project technical choices and vision.
+Here they are so they don't get discussed to death.

 ### C++/Native Renderer

-You go and deal with the JNI and writing abstractions that work well within two very different computational models elsewhere please.
-With the lightweight Vulkan API it's just not worth the reduced GC stress and marginal CPU cycles gained.
+To put it nicely, I don't think this would work.
+JNI isn't very nice, and coupling two very different worlds in such a tight way over such a crappy link would be a lot of effort, a lot of overhead, a lot of ugly code and I reckon not a whole lot of performance.
+Vulkan nullifies most of the real problematic limitations, and CPU rendering code is therefore plenty fast, even running on the JVM.

 ### Lua or other forms of extra-JVM scripting